 Start and finish at the Recreation Pavilion in Girton next to St Andrew’s Anglican church on Cambridge Road, CB3 0FH, 2km northwest of Cambridge city centre.

 There are two commercial controls; you must get a suitable proof-of-passage (receipt or stamp) at both:

 Framlingham, Suffolk — There are several cafés, banks (ATMs), shops and a large Coop.
-We usually stop at Paddy & Scott's little café on the mini-roundabout, but I suspect they won't be able to accommodate everyone at the same time, so the café next door in the baker's — Bakers @ 221B — are also exepecting you and there are plenty of other snackeries, pubs and whatnot up in the town.
-Not forgetting the Great Framlingham Sausage Festival — but you must make sure your receipt is printed and includes time and date!
+We usually stop at the bakery just off the mini roundabout — Bakers @ 221B — and there are plenty of other snackeries, pubs and whatnot up in the town.

 The Maglia Rosso café, Hawstead — this is a mandatory control and Alex will be stamping brevets in the afternoon.
 You still have over 60km to the finish from here, so worth at least stopping for a cuppa.
 They have an outside tap for filling bottles — self-service and much quicker overall.

 Toilets are available at the start/finish and plenty of towns along the way, or behind the many hedges along the route (although don't ask me about the time I did just that … ).

 There are two versions of the routesheet, depending on what you want: one has distances between instructions and holds your hand; the other contains just the turn-by-turn instructions with only as many distances as necessary for navigation and planning, as preferred by old-school audaxers: (updated 10 October 2019)